Should contractors with limited companies take salaries?

 "The result is that, If you are outside IR35, then you can take as much or as little in salary as you want, but you should review the matter with a professional," Moore adds.

 Dividend income is taxed a lower rate than salaries, and is not subject to national insurance contributions.
-But certainly almost any contractor will want to ensure that his National Insurance contribution is covered, and may wish to cover a spouse by making that spouse an employee (although this can also attract the attention of the revenue as we’ve seen in the Arctic Systems Section 660a case to be judged by the House of Lords in March).
+But certainly almost any contractor will want to ensure that his National Insurance contribution is covered, and may wish to cover a spouse by making that spouse an employee, although beware of the settlements legislation (formerly known as Section 660).

 "Do ensure that you take at least the minimum wage," Moore reminds us.